danielbayley/atom-js2coffee/README.md

 ## Contributing

-Fork this repo, make your commit, and open a pull request.
-Squash as many commits as possible.
+Pull requests are very much welcome.
+Fork, make your commit, and open a pull request.

-Your PR must pass all tests before it will be merged.
-This includes passing the coffeescript linter [rules](./coffeelint.json).
+The PR should pass all builds before it can be merged, including linter [rules](./coffeelint.json).